MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Grant-SPOSiteDesignRights.md

          -Principals "SiteCreators@contoso.onmicrosoft.com" `
          -Rights View
 ```

-or if adding a specific user (a user at the fictional Contoso site).
+or, if adding a specific user (a user at the fictional Contoso site).

 ```powershell
 Grant-SPOSiteDesignRights `